Hey Buddy! Before you read on, do you think it’s appropriate to invest in games for kids with ADHD?

 - A player might be asked to match two cards from two identically colored animals or memories.

-- When a player has mastered one level, it automatically moves to the next level.
+- When a player has mastered one level, they automatically move to the next level.

 With the detailed reports that it generates, parents can track the progress of their kids.